-Immersive assessment: a fad or the future?
+Immersive assessment: a fad or the future?by

 HR decision-makers are worried about identifying those with the skills needed in a very competitive environment and testing is widely used.
 But the assessment scene offers a similar landscape to that of five or ten years ago, focused heavily on somewhat dull and traditional personality and ability tests.